The Fed Blinks: Investors Get What They Want Again

 The consumer is still spending, but has tremendous accumulated debt from the past few years.
 Everything seems less expensive with such low interest rates.
 At some point, rates will need to rise.
 And the consumer will pull back.

-Market Sentiment:
+Market Sentiment

 Slight change in sentiment the last few weeks